Constraining the [CII] luminosity function from the power spectrum of line-intensity maps at redshift 3.6: Bayesian inference

 The most important thing we learn from Fig.~\ref{fig:constraints_momentsLF} is how the parameter constraints respond to survey and instrumentation improvements.
 In order to more easily compare the constraining power of the different surveys, we introduce a figure of merit defined as

 with $n=2$, in this case, where the symbols $\theta_i^\mathrm{true}$ indicate the actual values of the model parameters that have been used to generate the mock data and $\Sigma_{n}$ denotes the corresponding minor of the covariance matrix extracted from the MCMC chains.
 This dimensionless quantity is a measure of tightness of the posterior probability: the higher is FoM, the stronger are the constraints on the model parameters.
-For non-correlated variables, it gives the geometric average of their signal-to-noise ratio.
-It turns out that increasing the sensitivity of the survey is more beneficial than increasing its area.
-With respect to survey A, the FoM increases by a factor of 2.7 (2.9) in the optimistic (pessimistic) case for survey B and of 3.1 (6.6) for survey C. The corresponding figure for survey D is 10.2 (13.1).
+For non-correlated variables, it gives the geometric average of their S/N. It turns out that increasing the sensitivity of the survey is more beneficial than increasing its area.
+With respect to survey A, the FoM increases by a factor of 2.2 (2.6) in the optimistic (pessimistic) case for survey B and of 3.2 (5.6) for survey C. The corresponding figure for survey D is 6.0 (13.3).

-Fig.~\ref{fig:bposterior} shows the marginalized posterior distribution of the linear bias parameter which provides information about the DM halos hosting the \cii emitters.
+Fig.~\ref{fig:bposterior} shows the marginalised posterior distribution of the linear bias parameter which provides information about the DM haloes hosting the \cii emitters.
 Survey A is incapable of setting any useful constraints on $b$.
-In the optimistic case, all the other configurations are sufficient to provide a measurement with a signal-to-noise ratio greater than one.
+In the optimistic case, all the other configurations are sufficient to provide a measurement with a S/N greater than one.
 In particular, a larger survey area (B) gives tighter constraints than a more sensitive survey (C).
 Conversely, in the pessimistic case, survey D is needed to measure $b$.